Creating a project budget may be overwhelmin, if you’ve never done it before.

 Finally let’s create the project budget.
 You take the cost that you’ve estimated in each of the categories and put them into a spreadsheet.

 If you haven’t checked out my project budget template, I recommend you do it now.
-Just enter your email address, confirm and you’ll be forwarded to the download page.
+People have told me it has saved them hours when setting up new projects.